SBA 7(a) Loans: Allowed Uses of SBA Loan Proceeds

 The following list is taken directly from the Congressional Research Service Report R41146 by Robert Jay Dilger on the SBA 7a Loan Guaranty Program, updated February 25, 2021.

-For example, ‘fixed assets’ is a wide category Knowing what assets are included as “an approved use” of SBA funds can get muddy.
+For example, ‘fixed assets’ is a wide category.
+Knowing what asset purchases are included as “an approved use” of SBA funds can get muddy.

 • Acquire land (by purchase or lease)